Yoon Suk Yeol: Allegations of favoring the New Right

 Yoon has appointed people affiliated with the controversial South Korean New Right movement to prominent positions in government and public life.
 According to a report by Kyunghyang Shinmun, at least 21 New Right figures were holding 25 key positions in eight public institutions and committees related to Korean history under Yoon's administration.

 The New Right reportedly has more favorable views of the 1910–1945 Japanese colonial period.
 In 2024, Yoon's administration appointed people described as New Right members to the positions of director and chairman of the Independence Hall of Korea, an organization that commemorates the liberation of Korea from Japanese colonial rule.
 The Korea Liberation Association, an organization commemorating Korean independence, protested these decisions.
 In November 2024, an event by the Korea Liberation Association was scheduled to be held at Seoul National Cemetery, but the Ministry of Patriots and Veterans Affairs blocked the event from being held.
 Critics alleged that the Yoon administration was retaliating against the association for criticizing the administration's New Right tendencies.

 First Lady political scandal

 Yoon vetoed a special prosecutor bill on investigating allegations of corruption related to himself and his wife Kim Keon Hee.
 He has received criticism for this.
+On 28 January 2026, Seoul Central District Court sentenced Kim to 20 months in prison for corruption, for receiving luxury gifts like a Graff diamond necklace and a Chanel bag from the Unification Church in return for promises of business favors.